All about the Golden Circle in Iceland

 The Geysir geothermal area is another stop on the Golden Circle Tour.

-Be prepared for the Stokkur hot spring, which is the world’s most reliable, shooting hot water 20 metres into the air, every 4-8 minutes.
-The Great Geysir is also located here – this is the one all geysirs are named after.
-It once gushed water 80m into the air on a regular basis but it goes through periods of inactivity – and this is one of them.
+Be prepared for the Stokkur hot spring, which is the world’s most reliable, shooting hot water 20 meters into the air, every 4-8 minutes.
+The Great Geysir is also located here – this is the one all geysers are named after.
+It once gushed water 80m into the air regularly but it goes through periods of inactivity – and this is one of them.
 It’s not been active since 1916.

 The #Stokkur #hotspring. #FindAReasonToGo

 This is Iceland’s most famous waterfall.
 It drops a whopping 32m and as you can imagine creates quite a lot of spray as it does so.
 During sunny days, it creates beautiful rainbows.
 It’s quite magical.

 Take a guided tour around the Golden Circle.

 Chloe Marie Lambden reviewed the Gray Line Iceland Golden Circle Tour on Facebook after taking the excursion with us earlier this year: “Today we visited the blue lagoon and did the golden circle express tour, both with Gray Line Iceland.
 The blue lagoon had stunning views, watching the sunrise whilst in the lagoon, all made simple by the pick-up and drop-off service.
 We then quickly changed the coach and went on the golden circle express tour.
 We saw some fantastic scenery from across Iceland, although none of which would have been as good without our fabulous tour guide and driver.
 They're a credit to the company and made the experience even more enjoyable, with great knowledge to support the amazing views!”

 If you plan to take a trip around Iceland’s Golden Circle, you can get a lot more out of it when you go with a local guide as they will be able to share wonderful stories and facts that bring the whole area to life.
 It makes for a more memorable trip.